tomcam/py4webcasts/docs/glossary.md

 ## action

 ## DAL
 DAL stands for Database Abstraction Layer (DAL).
 A DAL lets you manipulate databses, queries, and tables using Python instead of, say SQL.
 A DAL differents from an [ORM](#orm) in that it doesn't use an extensive object model.
-Practically that means it's lightweight, faster, and requires less overhead to both to write and to execute.
+In practice that means it's lightweight, faster, and requires less overhead to both to write and to execute.

 By default py4web uses a package called [PyDal](https://github.com/web2py/pydal) for its DAL, though you aren't required to use PyDal.